Austin Tate's Planning Systems

 Interplan was created in 1972-1975 as part of Austin Tate's PhD, supervised by Professor Donald Michie at the Machine Intelligence Research Unit at the University of Edinburgh.

-O-Plan drew on the Nonlin work and was developed over the period 1983-1999.
+O-Plan drew on the Nonlin work and was developed over the period 1983-1999 by a team of researchers, students and collaborating organisations.
+It was also the basis of the design of the OPTIMUM-AIV planner used for Ariane rocket payload pay assembly, integration and verification by the European Space Agency.
 More details of O-Plan and publications about its technology and applications are available here.

-I-X/I-Plan is the most recent planner with work starting in 2000 and continuing to date.
+I-X/I-Plan work started in 2000 and continues to date, though active work on the planner code concluded in 2012.
 More details of I-X/I-Plan and publications about its technology and applications are available here.

 Traverser Documents